Skip to main content

 RE-CREDENTIALING

-• Copy of current Medical Indemnity Insurance certificate ensuring the cover reflects the requested scope of clinical practice.
+• The original or certified copy of current Practitioners Medical/Professional Indemnity Insurance certificate ensuring that the cover reflects the requested scope of practice

 ANNUAL REQUIREMENTS